OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

 .. describe:: register_method_options (Array, null)

+  New in 4.1.
 Additional apache directives you may need to supply to register users.

   Default
     None provided.